LincolnUniLTL/AlmEZ/README.md

 * [XML/DOM](http://php.net/manual/en/book.dom.php)
 * [SOAP](http://php.net/manual/en/book.soap.php)

-> You could extend this script to handle LDAP authentication as well if needed, though EZProxy also does that and seems to be well documented and proven.
+> You could extend this script to handle LDAP authentication as well if needed, though EZproxy also does that and seems to be well documented and proven.
 If you did that, you'd need [PHP's LDAP libraries](http://php.net/manual/en/book.ldap.php).

 ## Installation and Setup